 Spring Conference on Correctional Health Care

-April 5 - April 8, 2014
+April 11 - April 14, 2015

-Conference April 7-8 * Preconference Seminars April 5-6 * Exhibits April 6-8
+Conference April 13-14 * Preconference Seminars April 11-12 * Exhibits April 12-14

-New directions and opportunities: Correctional health care providers face stress, extraordinary situations, limited resources and concerns well out of the norm for most health care professionals.
-The conference brings peers together to address specific challenges, make new contacts and leave with more preparation and confidence for whatever’s down the road.
 NCCHC has been a pioneer in establishing correctional health care standards and helping thousands of correctional systems provide quality health services cost-effectively.
 Meet the people and the organization that are leading the way.

 |One-day (Monday or Tuesday)||$195||$210||$235|

 |Preconference seminar: full day||$185||$185||$195|

 |Preconference seminar: half day||$99||$99||$109|

 |Guest or spouse (exhibit hall events only)||$75||$75||$75|

-* Members of the Academy of Correctional Health Professionals receive a discount of $75 on the early, regular and on-site rates.
+* Members of the Academy of Correctional Health Professionals receive a discount of $25 on the early, regular and on-site rates.
 To join the Academy of Correctional Health Professionals, simply sign up when you register.
 This group is independent of NCCHC and the discount is offered as a courtesy.

 Conference registration includes access to all conference events and educational sessions from Sunday evening through Tuesday, including roundtable discussions, any provided breakfasts or lunches and all exhibit hall events.
 One-day registration provides access to all events and sessions scheduled for that day.

 Notification of cancellation must be made in writing.
-Cancellations received by March 21 will be refunded less a $100 processing fee.
-No refunds will be made for cancellations after March 21.
+Cancellations received by March 27 will be refunded less a $100 processing fee.
+No refunds will be made for cancellations after March 27.
 Delegate substitutions are allowed at any time, but NCCHC must be notified in writing.
 Registrants who fail to attend the conference and do not notify NCCHC are responsible for full payment.

 Funding Approval Tips